karanshah1561998/Leetcode/README.md

 # Leetcode

-A collection of my solved LeetCode problems categorized by difficulty
+A collection of my solved LeetCode problems categorized by difficulty.

 ## 📂 Categories
 - **[Easy](./easy)**